 Xiluo Guangfu Temple Introduction

-Luoyang Fushen Laodama Xiluo Guangfu Temple is dedicated to the worship of Mazu, commonly referred to as the Xin Street Laodama.
-The belief community encompasses 120 villages in Yunlin and Changhua counties.
-The temple, reconstructed during the Showa period of Japanese rule, hired renowned masters such as Wang Huai'ai, Chen Tianqi, Guo Xinlin, Jiang Jinxiu, and Liao Wu to carry out the works, and it has been designated as a historic site in Yunlin County.
-According to tradition, it is said that immigrants from mainland China arrived in Taiwan during the early Qing Dynasty and settled in Xiluo Street in the Yunlin area.
-The Cantonese and Fujianese communities from the Luoyang area pooled their resources to build the temple in honor of the Holy Mother, naming it Guangfu Temple.
-The stone ancestor incense burner in the temple is inscribed: "Guangfu Tian Shang Sheng Mu, established in the year of the Xinyou (1731) in the fourth month," predating the temple's establishment in the sixteenth year of Qianlong's reign.
-Common names: Luoyang Ma, Xiluo Ma, Laodama, Xin Street Laodama.
+Luoyang Fushen Grandma, commonly known as Xinjie Grandma, is the main deity enshrined in Guangfu Temple, which worships Mazu.
+The belief community covers 120 villages in Yunlin and Changhua.
+The grand temple was rebuilt during the Showa era of Japanese rule and commissioned top-notch craftsmen such as Wang Huai'ai, Chen Tianqi, Guo Xinlin, Jiang Jinxiu, and Liao Wu, and it has become a designated historic site in Yunlin County.
+As for the incense offerings, it is said that during the early Qing Dynasty, immigrants from mainland China settled in Xiluo Street in the Yunlin area.
+Two major ethnic groups from Guangdong and Fujian in the Luoyang area pooled resources to build the temple to worship the Holy Mother, naming it Guangfu Temple.
+(The stone ancestor furnace in the temple is inscribed: "Guangfu Heavenly Holy Mother, Established in the Meiyue of the Xinmao Year," which was erected before the temple was built in the sixteenth year of Qianlong in the Qing Dynasty.)
+Commonly referred to as: Luoyang Ma, Xiluo Ma, Grandma, Xinjie Grandma.